chitlchow/snake-game-reinforcement-learning/readme.md

 - `game.py`: Game class
 - `main.py`: The main program for training the Q-learning agent using Bellman's equation

-To run this project, please make sure you have install the package listed inside `requirements.txt`.
+To run this project, please make sure you have installed the package listed inside `requirements.txt`.
 You can test-run the program by running the `test-script.py`.
 Pickle files are stored inside the `pickles` folder.

 Enjoy :smile: